With Ebola rapidly spreading in Africa

 Sounds Pretty Hopeless, No?

-Yes, long before the free world's former "fearless leader" found it politically expedient to trumpet approaching doom, anybody who was paying attention knew there was a real problem.
+Yes, long before the free world's former "fearless leader" found it politically expedient to trumpet approaching doom, long before the Ebola outbreak of 2014, anybody who was paying attention knew there was a real problem.
 And unfortunately it may hit us sooner than later.

 We heard from the CDC (see the box above), now consider the